Introduction to Opensense Admin

 1. After logging into Opensense, click on the “Signatures” dropdown and choose “Departments."

-1. Next to the
+3. Next to the icon with 3 people

 Adding Users to Departments